The three Long brothers. John, Perry, and Patrick, together on rocks

 Shields and lines

 Each documented line has its own heraldic history where one is recorded.
 Where no shield is yet sourced, the placeholder reserves the space.
-Rule #77 applies once assets land: original work, CC0, or licensed; earliest recorded armiger; source cited.
+Our sourcing standard for every shield: original work, CC0, or properly licensed; earliest recorded armiger; source cited.

 Coffin Family coat of arms